Cycling Checklist for Beginners

 Whatever the style and purpose of your bicycle, make sure that the bicycle size is your fit.
 Most manufacturers put the user's height along with other details for each bike.
 That is indicative, but the better way would be to stand astride the top bar of your intended purchase and ensure that there is at least a 1 2" gap between the top bar and your groin.

-1) When cycling uphill, change the gears on the right shifter to make pedalling more effortless, and
+1) When cycling uphill, change the gears on the right shifter to make pedaling more effortless, and

 With a bit of practice, you will remember which gear shifter controls which derailleur and in which direction you need to pull or push.